asinghani/crypto-accelerator-builds/README.md

 Then you need to install the open_pdks prerequisite:
  - [Magic VLSI Layout Tool](http://opencircuitdesign.com/magic/index.html) is needed to run open_pdks -- version >= 8.3.60*

  > \* Note: You can avoid the need for the magic prerequisite by using the openlane docker to do the installation step in open_pdks.
-This could be done by cloning [openlane](https://github.com/efabless/openlane/tree/master) and following the instructions given there to use the Makefile.
+This could be done by cloning [openlane](https://github.com/efabless/openlane/tree/master) and running this [script](https://github.com/efabless/openlane/blob/master/travisCI/travisBuild.sh) in the openlane root directrory.

 Install the required version of the PDK by running the following commands: